MrRaidrop/ESP-MoNet/docs/how_to_add_sensor.md

 ---

-## 4. Extend JSON Encoding
+## Step 4: Extend JSON Encoding (Optional)

-To support cloud upload for your new sensor, you no longer need to snprintf() JSON strings manually.

-Instead, the system uses a centralized encoder:
+To upload sensor data to the cloud or mobile apps, the system uses a centralized JSON encoder:

 ```c
 #include "codec/json_encoder.h"